CoachCoen/namepy/README.md

 For more information see http://coendegroot.com/category/namepy/

-Step 3 - Adding Highcharts to Flask and Angular
+Step 4 - Adding PostgreSQL to the project
+Using Flask-SQLAlchemy and SQLAlchemy so Flask can access PostgreSQL

+Highcharts, Flask and Angular were added in the previous steps